zohreh-aaa/DNN-old/README.md

 We aim to study the correlation between state-of-the-art coverage criteria and faults in DNNs.

+(RQ2 and RQ3 results)
 ![image](https://user-images.githubusercontent.com/58783738/146548567-20a248d2-37ff-4e95-9268-d4db00a78493.png)

 Outcome:

 In general, there is no significant correlation between DNN coverage and faults for natural dataset.
 LSC coverage showed a moderate positive correlation in only one configuration.

 RQ4: How do diversity and coverage metrics perform in terms of computation time?

+In this research question, we aim to compare how the calculation times scale with the size of test sets for the selected diversity and coverage metrics.

+Outcome:

 Both diversity and coverage metrics are not computationally expensive for subsets with size of lower than 500.
 However, the selected diversity metrics outperform coverage metrics.

+RQ5.
+How does diversity relate to coverage?

+It aims to assess whether diverse input sets contribute to an increase in coverage of DNN models, and conversely, whether increasing coverage will increase diversity.

+Outcome:
+In general, there is no significant correlation between diversity and coverage in DNN models.